-Rally allows you to gather your forces on a single tile instantly, and with 3 starting power, Shield, and Sword ability, opponents won’t fancy going your way.
+Rally allows you to gather your forces on a single tile instantly, and with 3 starting power, Shield, and Sword abilities, opponents won’t fancy going your way.

 Once you’ve got your mobility built up, it’s business as usual.
 Build your engine, optimize your top and bottom row actions, and start collecting stars.
 Keep an eye out for what others are doing and adapt if something unexpected happens.